ppy/osu-wiki/wiki/Tournaments/CC/2/en.md

 - Each player is allowed one ban per match.
 The tiebreaker cannot be banned.
 - If a player disconnects during the match in which the outcome would have been different.
 A rematch can be offered under the Referee’s discretion.
 - Score V2 will be used.
-- Free Mod can only be played with the mod combinations: Nomod, HD, HR, or HDHR.
+- Free Mod can only be played with the mod combinations: NoMod, HD, HR, or HDHR.

 [flag_AU]: /wiki/shared/flag/AU.gif "Australia"
 [flag_DE]: /wiki/shared/flag/DE.gif "Germany"